Treasures of the Deep: Plot

 The game manual identifies the player character as Jack Runyan, a retired Navy SEAL and Gulf War veteran, now under hire of the Undersea Mercenary Agency (UMA), operating in an undersea base near the island of Vieques.
 The early missions comprise raids on sunken Spanish galleon Concepcion in Puerto Rico trench, Nazi gold lost among Ionian Sea, Aztec treasures in underwater tombs near Yucatan Peninsula, and Hormuz Strait break raid.

-During the game, the player is involved fighting Simon Black, the head of Seismic Corp, an organization that has been conducting illicit activities.
+The game's antagonist is Simon Black, the head of Seismic Corp, an organization that has been conducting illicit activities.
 In response to UMA's involvement, Black commits a wave of terrorism across the world's oceans, such as bombarding coral reefs with radiation, provoking seismic activity, and downing the Space Shuttle Atlantis to prevent the deployment of a spy satellite.

 At the climax of the game, Black's secret headquarters are discovered within ice caverns in Antarctica, where the player faces off and destroys Black along with his personal underwater combat vehicle.